caiks/TBOT03/README.md

 random|model111_3_01|100,000|414|1.15|96.10|48.54|14.82|13.83|41.09|1.68|18|848|830|322.21|45.68|424.15|0.348421|0.933329|0.493750|-0.242395
 interest|model112_3_01|100,000|413|1.14722|94.83|65.48|15.84|14.05|39.69|2.97|24|895|871|360.60|46.46|524.69|0.327121|0.939560|0.491731|-0.274445

 This run of *level* 3 *model* 1 suggests that interest mode is worse than random mode, although interest mode appears to catch up later on.
 We do not have a sample size large enough for statistical analysis and the small margins may be causing the variations in the random runs to overlap with the variations in the interest runs.
-Perhaps, also, the *self frames* as configured here are slightly disadvantageous compared to *underlying frames*, where experience is limited.
+Perhaps, also, the *self frames* as configured here are slightly disadvantageous compared to *underlying frames* in this case where experience is limited.

-To conclude our investigation we examined the case of unusual *slices*.
-These are goal *slices* where the *likelihood* measure used above is extremely negative instead of extremely positive as in interest mode.
-That is, these *slices* were almost empty and therefore far *off-diagonal*.
+To conclude our investigation of interest mode we examined the case of unusual *slices*.
+These are goal *slices* where the *likelihood* measure is extremely negative instead of extremely positive as it is in interest mode.
+Unusual *slices* are almost empty and therefore far *off-diagonal*.
 The idea is that these rare cases are potentially *likely*.
 By exploring them we hope also discover new *model alignments*.

 Here is the configuration of unusual mode, again with restricted active *history* -
 ```